Marco Ghiani

 Ghiani was appointed as the retained rider for leisure tycoon Peter Harris for the 2023 season.
 A partnership with Harris's Mill Stream, trained by Jane Chapple-Hyam, brought him two big French races within a few weeks in August - the Prix Moonlight Cloud and Prix de Meautry.
 Ghiani spoke of his hope of winning his first Group 1 on him in the Haydock Sprint Cup, but in the end, though disputing the lead briefly, he finished sixth.
 He ended the season 56th in the jockeys' championship with 25 winners from 239 rides in the championship period.
 In November 2023, he won the Group 3 St. Leger Italiano on Roberto Escobarr for trainer Michael Appleby.

 In March 2024, Ghiani was banned for 34 days (9 suspended) for breaching whip rules on five occasions in the previous six months.
-He finished the year on 66 winners, including three Group 3 wins in England (the Chartwell Fillies' Stakes and the Sceptre Stakes, both on Great Generation for Marco Botti) and two wins in listed races in Italy.
+He finished the year on 66 winners, including two Group 3 wins in England (the Chartwell Fillies' Stakes and the Sceptre Stakes, both on Great Generation for Marco Botti) and two wins in listed races in Italy.

 May 2025 saw another victory for Ghiani on Great Generation in the Chartwell Stakes.
 On 2 June 2025, he achieved his first success in a Group 2 race when he rode Molveno in the Derby Italiano for Botti.